top of page

 The typical African resident creates, maybe 4 tons of ghg pollution per year.

-An average European, or Japanese, citizen generates double that; the average American - double again
+An average European, or Japanese, citizen generates double that; a typical American - double again

-The biggest citizen polluters (per capita, by nationality are in Australia, Saudi Arabia, the USA and Canada.
+The biggest citizen polluters (per capita) live in Australia, Saudi Arabia, the USA and Canada.

 The "Carbon Footprint Of Best Conserving Americans Is Still Double Global Average."